petr-motejlek/cv/index.md

 - Clean code, clean architecture.

 - Transparency and openness.
-- Sharing what I know with others.
+- Sharing what I know with others (verbally, through lectures, by compiling knowledge bases).
 - Learning more and more.
 - Working as a team, rather than an individual or a group of individuals.
 Pair and/or mob programming.
 - Drive for continuously inspecting and adapting on all levels of the organization.